 - Put the eggs and extra egg yolks in a large mixing bowl and keep to one side.

-- In a saucepan put the sugar and water and heat over a medium heat until it reaches 121℃.
+- In a saucepan put the sugar and water and heat over medium heat until it reaches 121℃.
 Take off the heat and when it goes down to 110℃ start whisking the eggs with an electric mixer and whilst whisking non-stop gradually add the sugar mixture in a steady stream.

 - Add the butter to the creamy egg mixture and whisk for a further 5 mins until a smooth pale creamy mixture is obtained.